RevoU-FSSE-2/week-4-andra113/README.md

 7. Congratulations!
 Your website should now be live and accessible through your custom domain.

 That's it!
-You've successfully purchased a domain from Niaga Hoster, deployed your website to Netlify with a custom domain, and configured DNS settings using Cloudflare.
+You've successfully deployed your website to Netlify using a custom domain, configured DNS settings using Cloudflare, and purchased a domain from Niaga Hoster.
 Enjoy your new website! 🚀